Cadence: Empowering isolated older adults to find and stay engaged in their community

 1. Make technology visible only to those who want to see it

 Given the variance in technology acceptance among our target users, the solution should not force technology onto those who are not accustomed to it.
 Our focus is not to change current behaviors around technology, but to leverage older adults who are willing and able to embrace new technology in order to reach those who cannot.

 2. Be replicable with adjustments in different contexts

 We will start by focusing on Puyallup and Seattle, since they are the first two AARP Age-Friendly Communities in Washington state, however we assume that more cities will follow this trend.
 Our proposed solution should be scalable and benefit other cities.

-Comply to accessibility guidelines to ensure that our primary users are able to fully utilize the technology.
+Comply with accessibility guidelines to ensure that our primary users are able to fully utilize the technology.
 Secondary research identifies that basic accessibility issues are a major barrier to older adults adopting regular technology use.
-We found that this sentiment to be echoed in our interviews with our target population who cited that the following prevented them from using technology: text sizes too small to read; keyboards on phones, smartphones, and computers too difficult to use due to limited finger dexterity; screens to small to make out any iconography.
+We found that this sentiment to be echoed in our interviews with our target population who cited that the following prevented them from using technology: small font sizes; difficulty with keyboards due to limited finger dexterity; screens too small to understand iconography; difficulty with ongoing software updates.

 4. Protect users from age-specific harms

 Acknowledge that target users are vulnerable to age-specific harms related to technology and protect them through design decisions that deliberately mitigate against them.
 Particular sensitivities of the older adult population include: